subvertnormality/mosaic/README.md

 ##### MIDI Sound Sources

 In Mosaic, a device can be either an internal Norns sound engine powered by [n.b.](https://github.com/sixolet/nb/tree/main), or a representation of a MIDI device within your workspace.
 Devices are assigned per scene and maintain their settings consistently across all song sequences.
+To utilise MIDI sound sources, you must have a MIDI output device configured in Norns.

 If your device has an associated configuration file, such as those available for Elektron -takt devices, the device's name will be displayed, allowing you to select parameters directly without needing to know the MIDI CC numbers.
 If no such configuration exists, you can still use the CC device, but you will need to manually look up and input CC numbers.